 See canoes and skiffs in the Small Craft Building, and row a skiff for free with admission.
 Interact with staff as they restore and build boats in the E.J.
 Noble Historic Stone Building.
 Board two cruisers and be surrounded by runabouts, launches and outboard motors in the Cleveland E. Dodge Memorial Launch Building.

-In my opinion, though, the most thrilling vessels can be found in the Morgan Building across the street that houses the hot rods of the sea – Offshore Racing Powerboats – a sport that requires derring-do and nerves of steel.
+In my opinion, though, the most thrilling vessels can be found in the Morgan Building, across the street, housing the hot rods of the sea.
+These Offshore Racing Powerboats require derring-do and nerves of steel.
 Run your eyes over a room crammed with these beauties, from the sleek mahogany 1933 “Pardon Me” to some of the latest rocket-powered versions, with speeds creeping ever higher (now over 200 MPH) each year.

 Day Two: Wellesley Island, Alexandra Bay, A Two Nation Boat Tour, and Backroad Villages

 Most people miss this idyllic spot on the large island situated between the US Mainland and Canada, but shouldn’t.
 First of all, the State Park itself is utopia for fishermen (who show up before 7am), hikers, birders, and campers who rsvp months in advance for a million dollar campsite or cabin view.
 (Probably the best deal around are the “Full Service” cabins stocked with linens and kitchen ware and cost just $100 per night or $700 per week for a two bedroom, $125/night or $800 week for 3 bedrooms).